CatHuyuH24/A-EMS/docs/Project_Plan.md

   1.  **Boilerplate Generation:** Use AI to generate boilerplate code for each FastAPI microservice (`Sales`, `Finance`, `HR`, etc.), including Dockerfiles and basic endpoints based on `API_Specification.md`.
   2.  **Logic Implementation:** Implement business logic for each service with AI providing code snippets, suggestions, and bug fixes.
   3.  **Database Integration:** Generate SQLAlchemy models and database interaction logic for each service, potentially within its own schema.
+  4.  **Logging Integration:** Implement structured JSON logging with correlation ID middleware for all microservices, following patterns in `Logging_Guide.md`.
-  4.  **Unit & Integration Testing:** Generate test cases and testing scripts to ensure each microservice is reliable and meets its API contract.
+  5.  **Unit & Integration Testing:** Generate test cases and testing scripts to ensure each microservice is reliable and meets its API contract.

 ### Phase 4: Frontend Development